-Click to learn more : 👉 Treat your dog's SEASONAL ALLERGIES with our NATURAL Remedy 🐶
+Click to learn more : 👉 Help your dog's SEASONAL ALLERGIES with our NATURAL product 🐶

 A human's allergic "organ", so to speak, is primarily their respiratory track.
 So when we have allergies, we usually cough, sneeze, have runny eyes, or trouble breathing if the allergic reaction is severe enough.
 A dog's allergic "organ" is primarily their skin, so they scratch or get hives or whelps if the allergic reaction is acute.
 Humans can have allergic issues with their skin and dogs can have allergic issues with their respiratory track.
 This article will focus on the most common manifestations of allergies in dogs = Skin problems.

 Just like human allergies, there are varying degrees of severity.
 Some dogs just scratch a little more in the spring for a couple days, when the pollen gets bad, just like some people start just a little coughing and sneezing, but not even enough to pop an antihistamine.
 Then some animals scratch incessantly year round to the point where they cause life-threatening secondary skin infections.

 THE MAIN OFFENDERS = ALLERGENS

 Dogs can have an allergic reaction to almost anything they come into contact with.
 The most common allergens for dogs are: fleas, food, dust and dust mites, and "inhalant" allergens (pollen, grass, trees, mold spores, etc).
 Many allergic dogs, especially severely allergic dogs, are allergic to more than one of these.